krishansaini92/js-video-call-webrtc/README.md

             1-2> Add 'My' Stream (Tracks)

         2> Offer and Answer (Local Description and Remote Description)
-            - The Host 'Offers', the participants 'Answer'
+            - The Host 'Offers', the Participants 'Answer'

             <Peer A>
             2-1> Create Offer (when Peer B joins)